markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 Having problems?
 You may need to adjust one of the following before trying the upload process one more time:
 * Select : _Tools > Board_ and ensure that "Arduino UNO" is selected.
 * Select : _Tools > Serial Port_ and select another serial port.
-The correct port will probably look something like  "/dev/tty.usbmodem:1411".
+The correct port will probably look something like  "/dev/tty.usbmodem:1411" or "/dev/cu.usbmodem:1411".
 * Check the USB Cable is connected - consider also trying a different cable.
 * You can also try pressing the Reset Button on the UNO.